dharmil007/AWS-S3-Project/README.md

 # AWS-S3-Project
-Script to upload files to AWS S3 using classes
+Script to upload files to AWS S3.
-    2 classes and 4 methods.
+This program does the following things:

+1. Reads from the local directory ()

 1. Upload Script (Class)
     1.1 Read from Local Folder (Method)
     1.2 Get files from specific bucket in S3 (Method)